David Wilshire: Expenses scandal

-As a result, the 'Conservative Anti-Corruption Group' was formed, which aimed to oust Wilshire at the 2010 General Election.
-One of its members included a former Conservative councillor and canvassing partner of Mr Wilshire.
-Shortly afterwards, at a Spelthorne Conservative Association Meeting, six members of the Conservative Party announced they were prepared to stand against him at the 2010 General Election.
+As a result, the Conservative Anti-Corruption Group was formed, which aimed to oust Wilshire at the 2010 general election.
+One of its members included a former Conservative councillor and canvassing partner of Wilshire.
+Shortly afterwards, at a Spelthorne Conservative Association meeting, six members of the Conservative Party announced they were prepared to stand against him at the 2010 general election.

 Following further investigation by The Daily Telegraph, on 14 October 2009, Wilshire asked the Parliamentary Standards Commissioner to investigate his office expenses.
 Wilshire admitted using parliamentary expenses to pay £105,000 over three years to Moorlands Research Services, a company he set up and owned with his partner Ann Palmer to run his office, but insisted it was approved by the authorities.
 Parliamentary expenses rules forbid MPs from entering into arrangements which "may give rise to an accusation" of profiting from public funds.
 Wilshire told the BBC that he had referred himself to the Parliamentary Standards Commissioner as the only way to answer the questions about his expenses, and that the company had never made a profit and had been wound up.
 Moorlands Research Services was never registered with Companies House, and never filed public accounts.
-The following day, Wilshire announced that he would stand down as an MP, saying that he was reluctant to do this, but accepted it was the 'sensible' thing to do.
+The following day, Wilshire announced that he would stand down as an MP, saying that he was reluctant to do this, but accepted it was the "sensible" thing to do.
 On 2 November 2009, when the Parliamentary Standards Commission ended its probe into him without producing any results, Wilshire apologised for equating his treatment over expenses to the Holocaust.